-Shameless: Teenage Fiona is, for all intents and purposes, the caretaker of the family, and spends almost all her time looking after her siblings and her alcoholic father.
+Shameless (UK) and Shameless (US): On both versions, Fiona is, for all intents and purposes, the caretaker of the family, and spends almost all her time looking after her siblings and their useless alcoholic father.

 Sledge Hammer!.
 Dori Doreau is in an unenviable situation.
 Her boss, Captain Trunk, is popping pills to stay even marginally competent and is one raging shout away from a coronary.
 Her beat partner is the reason for Trunk's manic anger and depression.
 She is a normally competent human woman partnered with a borderline homicidal maniac.
 Who happens to be a cop.
 She sighs and gets on with it...